d9r-dev/public-learning/pages/Husky.md

 - [Videotutorial](https://www.youtube.com/watch?v=U-R_882UGPM)
 - ## Installation
 	- 1. `npm install husky --save-dev`
-	- 2. If your package.json is in same directory ``
+	- 2. If your package.json is in same directory as your .git directory `npx husky install`
+		- otherwise you can install husky in a custom directoy `npx`